kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 #### Getting Transaction Data
 Often times you will want to review a transaction, `get_transaction_data` is here to help you.

-The function is pretty simple and expects a transaction hash and a second parameter called `simple`:
+The function is quite simple and expects a transaction hash and a second parameter called `simple`:
 * **True** will return the object `kin.RawTransaction`, this is good for debugging and testing, but not for user messages
 * **False** will return the object `kin.SimpleTransaction`, this is likely OK to be formatted and showed to end users.
 Notice: if the transaction if too complex to be simplified, a `CantSimplifyError` will be raised